Poster of the film Ghich Pich

 Ghich Pich

-Drama Family Comedy English
+Drama Family Comedy Hindi

 A coming-of-age story about middle-class Indian fathers and their relationships with their sons - entangled in rebellion, insecurities and bound by tradition.
 Set in '90s Chandigarh.